Thank you for using a Dale Seagrass Visitor mooring

-Thanks for taking the time to read this information.
-More about seagrass below but, if you value having these moorings, please donate each time you use them.
+Thank you for taking the time to read this information.
+You can find out more about seagrass here however, if you value having these moorings, please donate each time you use them.
 The moorings mark the eastern edge of the Dale Seagrass Meadow and provide an alternative to anchoring for visiting boats to help protect the seagrass meadow from damage.
 They are rated for vessels of 40 ft and 10 tons maximum.

 How are the moorings funded?

-For the moment, Swansea University pay for the purchase, installation and insurance for the moorings, but this is only guaranteed for the next few years.
-For the moorings to remain as a facility we need to build up some reserves so that they can be self-financing – this is why we encourage donations.
-The moorings are managed by the Dale Seagrass Stakeholder Group – any surplus after servicing the moorings will be used for local environmental or well-being projects.
+The moorings are currently funded by the Natur am Byth! partnership – Wales’ flagship species recovery programme.
+However, for ongoing upkeep of the moorings, we need them to become self-financing, which is why we encourage donations.
+The moorings are managed by the Dale Seagrass Stakeholder Group – any surplus after servicing the moorings will be used for local environmental or well-being projects that support the community.

 How much should I donate?